Biomimetic Membranes for Organ Support

 Project Goals

-In BioMembrOS, we aim to follow a groundbreaking new biomimetic approach to replicate the main characteristics of the most effective respiration found in vertebrates, mainly birds and fish.
-This will help us develop membrane structures that will serve as key elements for a novel generation of artificial respiration devices.
+In BioMembrOS, we want to follow a groundbreaking new biomimetic approach.
+Our goal is to replicate the main characteristics of the most effective respiration found in vertebrates, mainly birds and fish, in order to develop membrane structures that will serve as key elements for a novel generation of artificial respiration devices.

 Specific Objectives